Roahhh/main/docs/UserGuide.md

 #### Specifying the data storage location : `store`

-Are you considering moving Agendum’s data files to another file directory? <br>
+Are you considering moving Agendum’s data files to another file directory?
-You might want to save your Agendum task list to a Cloud Storage service instead, so you can easily access from another device. <br>
+You might want to save your Agendum task list to a Cloud Storage service so you can easily access from another device.
-Agendum offers you the flexibility in choosing where the task list data will be stored. <br>
+Agendum offers you the flexibility in choosing where the task list data will be stored.
 The task list data will be saved to the specific directory, and future data will be saved in that location.

 Format: `store PATH_TO_FILE`